stevenks17/EndorsementExtension/README.md

 ### Note May 2020

-**Do not release a new version from the new console, it makes a compeletely new chrome store entry with a new id, which will not match **
+**Do not release a new version from the new console, it makes a completely new chrome store entry with a new id, which will not match **
             if (sender.id === 'pmpmiggdjnjhdlhgpfcafbkghhcjocai' ||
                 sender.id === 'lfifjogjdncflocpmhfhhlflgndgkjdo' ||